Revisiting the post-glitch relaxation of the 2000 Vela glitch with the neutron star equation of states in the Brueckner and relativistic Brueckner theories: Microscopic EOS and stellar structure

 \subsection{Stellar structure}

 To study the structure of neutron stars, we must calculate the composition and EOS of charge-neutral neutron star matter, which consists of neutrons, protons, and leptons ($e^-$, $\mu^-$) in beta equilibrium~\citep{2020JHEAp..28...19L}.
-Once the EOS $P(\varepsilon)$ is specified, the stable configurations of neutron stars can be obtained from solving the Tolman-Oppenheimer-Volkoff (TOV) equation~ for pressure $P$ and the enclosed mass $m$:
+Once the EOS $P(\varepsilon)$ is specified, the stable configurations of neutron stars can be obtained from solving the Tolman-Oppenheimer-Volkoff (TOV) equation~ for pressure $P$ and the enclosed mass $M$:

-where $G$ is the gravitational constant.
-The moment of inertia can be calculated under the rigid-body assumption in \citet{2011ApJ...743L..20P}:
+where $\mathcal{G}$ is the gravitational constant.
+The moment of inertia can be calculated under rigid-body rotation in \citet{2011ApJ...743L..20P}:

 Thus, the total moment of inertia is $I_{\rm tot}=I(0,R)$, with $R$ being the radius of the star.
 For later use, $R_{\rm ic}$ is defined as the radius of the inner crust.
-The BPS~\citep{1971ApJ...170..299B} and NV~\citep{1973NuPhA.207..298N} EOS has been employed for nonuniform matter present in the outer and inner crust parts of the stars (below $0.08\fm3$ or $0.5\rho_0$), respectively.
+The BPS~\citep{1971ApJ...170..299B} and NV~\citep{1973NuPhA.207..298N} EOS has been employed for nonuniform matter present in the outer and inner crust parts of the stars (below $0.08\fm3$ or $\sim\negthickspace0.5\rho_0$), respectively.
+That is, the pressures from the BHF/RBHF calculations are replaced by that of \citet{1973NuPhA.207..298N} from the nucleonic density $0.08\fm3$.
 We mention here that the NV EOS is based on quantal Hartree-Fock calculations for Wigner-Seitz cells for the inner crust.